qikunxun/JMRL/README.md

-## Code and data for the paper "End-to-end Learning of Logical Rules for Document-level Relation Extraction"
+## Code and data for the paper "End-to-end Learning of Logical Rules for Enhancing Document-level Relation Extraction"

 ### Prerequisites